spatialos/gdk-for-unity/docs/content/logging.md

 The Unity GDK uses a custom `ILogDispatcher` interface instead of `UnityEngine.Debug`, which gives more flexibility to handle logs separately in different workers and gives more context when handling the logs.
 There are two provided implementations of this interface:

-*  `LoggingDispatcher`, which simply logs to the Unity console
+*  `LoggingDispatcher`, which simply logs to the Unity console.
-*  `ForwardingDispatcher`, which logs to the Unity console and forwards it to the SpatialOS Console
+*  `ForwardingDispatcher`, which logs to the Unity console and forwards it to the SpatialOS Console.

 All workers use the `ForwardingDispatcher` by default.
 To replace it with the `LoggingDispatcher`, see the last step of [Creating and using your own dispatcher](#creating-and-using-your-own-dispatcher).